 Where to buy: If you have a large Kroger in your area, they should carry it.
 Alternatively, there’s a vendor locator on their website, or you can buy online.
 Many times at my local Kroger, they have it on sale for $3.99 a loaf!

 Replace your typical peanut butter with natural peanut butter!
-A good quality natural peanut butter will contain 2 ingredients: peanuts and salt.
+A good quality natural peanut butter contains 2 ingredients: peanuts and salt.
 That’s it!
 There are actually a lot of good options for natural peanut butter out there.
 Look for non-GMO and organic.

 Where to buy: You can find natural peanut butter at pretty much any grocery store.
 Some options include Smucker’s Organic, Crazy Richard’s, Justin’s, and Santa Cruz (my favorite so far – get it here).

-Another one of our real food swaps is ice cream.
-This is a very tricky one, as commercial ice creams can be loaded with all sorts of fake ingredients, from food coloring to guar gum to “natural flavors.”
+Next, let’s tackle the topic of ice cream.
+This is a very tricky one, as commercial ice creams are loaded with all sorts of fake ingredients, from food coloring to guar gum to “natural flavors.”

 You may be thinking, “Wait… are you saying “natural flavors” are bad?
 But it says natural!”
 I know.

 Here’s the truth about what’s in those “natural flavors” from Vani Hari, the Food Babe: